migae/lab.clj.appengine/README.md

 1.  edit .dir-locals.el and place it in <proj>/src (e.g. compojure/src/.dir-locals.el)
 2.  put (migae.el) in your emacs load path and byte compile it (see comments in migae.el for installation instructions)
-4.  edit `src/main/clojure/migae/filter.clj` to reload the files you want to work on
 3.  make sure the `<filter-mapping>` stanza in `WEB-INF/web.xml` is enabled

 Now whenever you edit a source file listed in `filter.clj`, migae.el